-A tax deduction reduces your taxable income on your income tax return, thus either increases your tax refund or reduces your taxes.
-It's not just about how much income you make but also how much you get to keep of your own pie.
+A tax deduction reduces your Adjusted Gross Income or AGI on your income tax return, thus either increases your tax refund or reduces your taxes.
+It's not just about how much income you make but how much you get to keep of your own pie.

-Your total deductions are subtracted from your taxable income in order to determine your total tax bill for the year.
 Tax credits are similar to tax deductions, but they reduce your tax bill dollar for dollar.
-This page lists tax deductions you may qualify to claim on your tax return.
+We will compare tax deduction with tax credits in more detail and list the most popular tax deductions you may qualify to claim on your tax return.

 Tax deductions can be complicated, so let efile.com help you with your deductions if this information overwhelms you.
 We will determine which deductions are best for you based on your answers to a couple of easy tax questions.
 Then, we will calculate the deduction about for you.
 It's that simple!

 Tax Deductions reduce your Adjusted Gross Income or AGI

 on your Income Tax Return.
 As a result your overall Taxes reduce: your Tax Refund will increase; Taxes you owe decrease or you might be tax balanced - no Refund or owed Taxes.

 Deduction Expense Claim Period